MattB-242/Lattice_Invariance/README.md

 DISTANCE CALCULATION:
 There are two coform distance calculator functions

-*lat_cfdist* takes two Lattice_3d objects as input. dtype defaults to 2 and calculates the coform distance derived from the standard euclidean distance.
+*lat_cfdist* takes two Lattice_3d objects as input. dtype defaults to 2 and calculates the coform distance derived from the standard Euclidean distance.
+Note that it therefore needs to go through as many reduction steps as are required to get to positive conorm values.
 Set dtype = 1 for taxicab metric (L_1) and dtype = 0 for max metric (L_inf).

-Set the parameter reflect = True if you wish to include reflections as part of the permutation group.
+*cfdist* does the same thing, but takes two Coform objects as input.